danhoat/woo-variation-custom/README.md

  2.2 Add product.\
  Insert 1 product and set Product data is Variabl Product.\
   Set attribute:\
-   Select Unit and set 3 values(G, KG, OZ) for 1 product.
-Check and set "Used for variations" for this attribue.\
-   Select Product Type and set 1 value only(Gold, Silver, Platium or Palladium).( No set - Used for variations)\
+   Select Product Type and set <b>only 1 value</b>(Gold, Silver, Platium or Palladium).( No set - Used for variations)\
+   Select Weight and set  1 or more for this attribue.
+Make sure set  "Used for variations" If there are more than 2 values.
+   Select Unit and set 1 or more values for this attribute.Make sure set  "Used for variations" If there are more than 2 values.

    Select Purity  and set 1 value only.( No set - Used for variations).\
    Variation tab:\
    Click the button Generate Variations then system auto create 3 sub post variation .\